Stride Smarter: How Short Accelerations Supercharge Your Running Performance

 • Decelerate smoothly back to an easy jog.

-4. Recovery matters – give yourself 1‑2 minutes of walking or light jogging between repetitions.
-This mirrors the 1:40 work‑to‑rest ratio that research flags as optimal for neuromuscular gains.
+4. Recovery matters: give yourself 1-2 minutes of walking or light jogging between repetitions.
+That mirrors the 1:40 work-to-rest ratio that research flags as optimal for neuromuscular gains.

-6. Track progress in collections – keep a simple log of how many strides you complete each week, noting any changes in perceived effort or form.
-Seeing the pattern over weeks reinforces the habit and highlights when you can push the intensity a notch higher.
+6. Track progress in collections: keep a simple log of how many strides you complete each week, noting any changes in perceived effort or form.
+Seeing the pattern over weeks reinforces the habit and shows when you’re ready to increase the intensity.

-By treating strides as a self‑coaching tool – a quick, data‑informed experiment you can run on any flat surface – you gain control over the quality of every training session.
+Treating strides as a self-coaching tool (a quick, data-informed experiment on any flat surface) gives you control over the quality of every training session.

-Tip: If you have a platform that offers personalised pace zones, set the stride zone to your 5K pace and let the real‑time feedback confirm you’re hitting the sweet spot.
+Tip: if your platform offers personalised pace zones, set the stride zone to your 5K pace and let the real-time feedback confirm you’re hitting the right intensity.

 References